This post contains affiliate links. As an Amazon Associate, we earn from qualifying purchases.

 Our best advice to be given to you is to wear cotton socks when wearing your shoes.
 Cotton socks absorb the moisture of your feet and keep them from getting sweaty.
 Another would be to alternate the shoes you wear every day.
 It’s a good way of preventing smelling shoes.
 And then last would be: if you’re not going to use your shoes, remove the insoles and let them dry in the presence of air.

-These conclude our article on how to clean the insoles of shoes.
-Through the mentioned methods, you will surely be content and walk or run freely without worrying about stinking shoes when you get home!
+This concludes our article on how to clean the insoles of shoes.
+Through the mentioned methods, you will surely be content to walk or run freely without worrying about stinking shoes when you get home!

 This Post Has 2 Comments